EIN 43-0722936

 Program areas at National Council of Jewish Women St Louis Section

 Community service and membership:each year, more than 2,000 ncjw volunteers log over 10,000 hours to touch the lives of more than 10,000 St. louisans.
 Since 1895, ncjw's pioneering projects have grown into vital social programs and self-sustaining agencies.
 Our current focus includes the following projects:healing hearts bank, a non-traditional micro-lending program for victims of domestic violence and underserved Women and families who may not otherwise have funds for emergency and other needs.
-There is no application fee to take out a loan, and since ncjw is a credit reporting agency, we help our borrowers... (see schedule o)build credit in addition to providing financial assistance.wife-widow-woman, a support group available to Women of all faiths to manage one of life's most difficult transitions.
+There is no application fee to take out a loan, and since ncjw is a credit reporting agency, we help our borrowers... (see schedule o)(community service and membership continued)build credit in addition to providing financial assistance.wife-widow-woman, a support group available to Women of all faiths to manage one of life's most difficult transitions.
 New groups form two to three times a year, and meet twice a month for six months.
 The program is looking to expand to include a new men's group.
 There is no cost to participate in the program.project renewal is designed to empower underserved Women by providing clothing, education, resources and the tools they need to succeed at work and home.
 In partnership with the resale shop, vouchers are given to the Women to shop for free, and workshops are provided with topics like resume writing, interview skills, and shopping healthy on a limited budget.
-There is no cost to participate in the program.membership is open regardless of gender, race or religion.
+There is no cost to participate in the program.
+It is held 3-4 times a year.membership is open regardless of gender, race, or religion.
 Members of ncjw impact the community and the world at large by becoming part of a growing network of courageous and compassionate individuals who improve the lives of Women, children, and families every day.
 Ncjw-st. Louis Section has over 1,600 members and is the 4th largest Section in the country.
 We join with over 95,000 other Women nationally to make our voices heard in both Missouri and in Washington d.c.

 Advocacy and education: many of ncjw's advocacy efforts are geared specifically to the education of our community about the freedoms and rights that are accorded to all.
 From our trips to jefferson city to meet with our legislators, to our lunch and learn program that provides education and training regarding civic engagement, members and non-members alike are concerned and involved in their community.
 Ncjw collaborates with other organizations in the St. Louis region to engage community members in advocacy with local and state legislators about important issues of the day.
-Ncjw offers services, membership, and support to men, Women, and children regardless of religion, race, gender, sexual orientation or disability. (see schedule o)while based on the Jewish values of "tikun olam--repairing the world", we do not engage in any religious or political activity, nor do we limit our services to people of a certain religion.
+Ncjw offers services, membership, and support to men, Women, and children regardless of religion, race, gender, sexual orientation or disability. (see schedule o)(advocacy and education continued)while based on the Jewish values of "tikun olam--repairing the world", we do not engage in any religious or political activity, nor do we limit our services to people of a certain religion.
 It is our belief that as members of the world community, we have an obligation to do everything in our power to work to make the world we live in a better place for all.
 Some of the issues we follow include human trafficking, period poverty, immigration, gun violence prevention, health care and medicaid expansion, reproductive justice, economic justice and empowerment for Women, lgbtq rights, appointments to the judiciary and many, many more.

 Who funds National Council of Jewish Women St Louis Section